blurrycontour/zuul-gerrit/doc/source/config/project.rst

       stanza; it may appear in secondary instances or even in a :ref:`project-template` definition.

-      Pipeline managers other than `dependent` do not use this attribute, however, it may still be used if :attr:`scheduler.relative_priority` is enabled.

       .. note:: This attribute is not evaluated speculatively and its setting shall be merged to be effective.